publishpress/publishpress.github.io/docs/about/approach.md

 # Our releases

-- Releases should only happen between Monday and Thursday.
-We don't want to disrupt the weekeends for customers or our staff.
-The only exception to this release schdule is in case of an absolute emergency.
 - We use Github milestones to plan releases and roadmaps.
 - We do not have firm deadlines for releases.
 We trust our team to do good work and we don't want rushed work.
+- Releases should only happen between Monday and Thursday.
+We don't want to disrupt the weekends for customers or our staff.
+The only exception to this release schdule is in case of an absolute emergency.

 # Our plugins